What you need to know about TMJ, TMD, and Jaw Pain

 TMJ (Temporomandibular joint) and muscle disorders are some of the most common yet least understood conditions affecting the face and mouth today.
 This often diverse grouping of related conditions and symptoms is often collectively referred to by experts and patients as TMJ or TMJD, Temporomandibular Joint Disorder.

 The temporomandibular joints (TMJs) themselves, which in reality consist of two joints connecting the jawbone with the skull, are essential to many daily functions including speaking and eating.
 Together with an intricate arrangement of muscles, ligaments, discs, and bones, the TMJ allows you to chew your food, articulate your thoughts, and smile.
-When this critical joint connection breaks down, is damaged via injuries such as whiplash, or is in some way unbalanced, a whole host of problems often arise.
+When this critical joint connection breaks down, is damaged via injuries such as whiplash, or is in some way unbalanced, a whole host of problems often arise including jaw pain.

 Temporomandibular Joint Disorder (TMD) is quite widespread.
 Scientists estimate that as many as 10 million Americans may suffer from some form of the disorder, which appears to be more prevalent amongst women than in men.

 That’s a lot of Americans who may have TMD, and many may not even know it.
-Sometimes, the symptoms of TMD may be mild, such as a slight popping noise and dull ache when opening and closing the mouth.
+Sometimes, the symptoms of TMD may be mild, such as a slight popping noise, jaw pain, and a dull ache when opening and closing the mouth.
 Other times, TMD can be utterly debilitating.

-The primary symptom of TMD is pain or tenderness in the facial regions, particularly when the temporomandibular joints are located as well as pain in the neck or behind the ears.
+The primary symptoms of TMD are pain or tenderness in the facial regions, particularly when the temporomandibular joints are located as well as pain in the neck or behind the ears.

 Other symptoms include frequent headaches, neck aches, and in some cases, tooth sensitivity.
 Typically, opening and closing the mouth or chewing food may initiate or aggravate the pain which indicates that the TMJ is involved.